apache/inlong-website/docs/modules/manager/quick_start.md

 The InLong Manager can start the Sort task, you need to configure the Flink environment first.
 The configuration file is `plugins/flink-sort-plugin.properties`.

-- flink version supports 1.13 and 1.15, the replacement version needs to restart the manager

 ```properties
 # Flink version, support [1.13|1.15]
 flink.version=1.13